bmaltais/kohya_ss/README.md

 - Fixed the bug that Text Encoder is not trained when block lr is specified in `sdxl_train.py`.

 - Debiased Estimation loss is added to each training script.
 Thanks to sdbds!
-  - See PR [#889](https://github.com/kohya-ss/sd-scripts/pull/889) for details.
+  - Specify `--debiased_estimation_loss` option to enable it.
+See PR [#889](https://github.com/kohya-ss/sd-scripts/pull/889) for details.
 - Training of Text Encoder is improved in `train_network.py` and `sdxl_train_network.py`.
 Thanks to KohakuBlueleaf!
 PR [#895](https://github.com/kohya-ss/sd-scripts/pull/895)
 - The moving average of the loss is now displayed in the progress bar in each training script.
 Thanks to shirayu!
 PR [#899](https://github.com/kohya-ss/sd-scripts/pull/899)
 - PagedAdamW32bit optimizer is supported.
 Specify `--optimizer_type=PagedAdamW32bit`.
 Thanks to xzuyn!
 PR [#900](https://github.com/kohya-ss/sd-scripts/pull/900)